u-n-s-t-o-p-p-a-b-l-e/nvim-config/README.md

 sudo make install
 ```

-If problem persist, please reboot your server/computer
+If problem persists, please reboot your server/computer

 Installing from terminal using `apt` or pkg manager will not work
 with some plugins because it will not install the latest version.
-Therefore need to install latest version using the guide above.
+Therefore, need to install the latest version using the guide above.

 <br />
 <hr />

 ### Usage
-Create folder nvim inside .config folder:
+Create folder `nvim` inside .config folder:
 ```
 cd .config
 mkdir nvim
 ```
-If .config folder does not exist, create one.
+If `.config` folder does not exist, create one.

 <br />